inventi/eventstore-tools/README.md

 #### Skipping an event

-One can provide either JAVA UUID (obtained from ESJC - ES Java Client) or C# GUID (obtained from EventStore)
+You must provide either JAVA UUID (obtained from ESJC - ES Java Client) or C# GUID (obtained from EventStore)

 - Java
 ```bash